mattdesl/kami-texture/README.md

 Or you can specify the raw data directly:

-- `data`: an array of pixels, typically Uint8Array
+- `data` or `image`: an array of pixels, typically Uint8Array, or an HTML Image/Video object
 - `format`: a gl format, default RGBA.
 The constants are aliased onto `Texture.Format`
 - `type`: a gl type for the data array, default UNSIGNED_BYTE.
 The constants are aliased onto `Texture.DataType`
-- `width`: the width of the data
+- `width`: the width of the data (only needed if you specified `data`)
-- `height`: the height of the data
+- `height`: the height of the data (only needed if you specified `data`)

-If no data is specified, null (empty) data is uploaded in place.
+If no data or image is specified, null (empty) data is uploaded in place.
 There are also a couple other parameters which can be used with images or data constructor:

 - `genMipmaps`: whether to generate mipmaps, default false